akka/akka-projection/docs/src/main/paradox/slick.md

 The schema can be created using the method `SlickProjection.createOffsetTableIfNotExists`.
 This is particularly useful when writting tests.
 For production enviornments, we recommend creating the schema before deploying the application.

+@@@ warning { title=Important }
+As of version 1.1.0, the schema for PostgreSQL has changed.
+It now defaults to lowercase un-quoted table and column names.
+If you have a schema in production, we recommend applying an ALTER table script to change it accordingly.

+Alternatively, you can fallback to the legacy format by setting the property `akka.projection.slick.offset-store.use-lowercase-schema` to `false`.
+You will also need to set `akka.projection.slick.offset-store.table` to uppercase, eg: `akka.projection.slick.offset-store.table = "AKKA_PROJECTION_OFFSET_STORE"`, as this setting is now defaulting to lowercase.
+@@@

 ## Offset types

 The supported offset types of the `SlickProjection` are: